tellor-io/TellorDocs/disputing-data/voting-resolution.md

 * `_supports (bool)`: Here is where you can choose whether or not to support the dispute.
 Enter `true` if you wish to vote in favor of the disputer.
 Enter `false` if you wish to vote on the side of the reporter.
 * `_invalidQuery`: If you believe that the dispute was invalid and there is no clear correct option, enter `true` here.
 Otherwise, input `false`.&#x20;

-Note: 48 hours after the dispute is initiated, votes can be tallied.
+Note: 24-144 hours after the dispute is initiated, depending on the current vote round, votes can be tallied.
 Which brings us to...

 ### Step 3: Tally Votes

 * Connect your web3 compatible wallet to the governance contract via etherscan.&#x20;
-* Click on function 7. talleyVotes
+* Click on function 7. tallyVotes
 * Input the disputeID from step one and click Write to sign the transaction.

-Note: 24 hours after talleyVotes is called, the vote can be executed.
+Note: 24 hours after tallyVotes is called, the vote can be executed.
 Which brings us to...

 ### Step 4: Execute Vote